Sugarbeet Yields That Beet Your Expectations

 Maturation and Harvesting

-The beetroot is fully matured, and the root has reached its final size.
+The sugar beet reaches full maturity after 150–200 days, and its sugar content peaks.
 Leaves begin to die off, signaling that the plant is ready to be harvested.

 Common threats and diseases: Overmaturity leading to lignified, fibrous roots; pest damage.